Background image for slide

 2. Management of the risk on transactions

-To summarize, we don’t control our price.
-Our ECN network does.
-We make money on spreads and also on managing of the risk on our net positions after we match client trades.
+To summarize, we make money on spreads and also on managing the risk on our net positions after we match client trades.
+Our approach is aligned with our clients, and we want them to succeed over the long term.

 3. The financing for providing the leverage

-Trading a leveraged derivative on Bitcoin, the Nasdaq 100, Tesla, EUR/USD, gold, or even oil can give you the ability to amplify your gains, but it’ll also increase your chances of losing.
-So be careful, don’t believe the hype, watch for the marketing shell game, and trust your instincts.
+Trading a leveraged derivative on Bitcoin, the Nasdaq 100, Tesla, EUR/USD, gold, or even oil can give you the ability to amplify your gains, but it will also increase your chances of losing.
+So be careful, take your time, understand the product, and make sure you know the risks before you trade.

 Take amana wherever you go.